All Episodes

 Basically, American Muslims making a religious pilgrimage to Mecca are being encouraged to file civil rights complaints if they feel discriminated against by the airlines.

-There is a war on the airlines by this care group and a number of others, and they're trying to gum up the whole security apparatus of air travel in this country and intimidate the people of this country into not reporting uh suspicious things that they see in any process of a plane trip.
+There is a war on the airlines by this care group and a number of others, and they're trying to gum up the whole security apparatus of air travel in this country and intimidate the people of this country into not reporting suspicious things that they see in any process of a plane trip.

-And I think what needs to happen here is that the uh particularly in this case, U.S. Airways was the airline involving the uh flying imams, they absolutely did the right thing, and they need support from as many Americans as possible.
+And I think what needs to happen here is that the, particularly in this case, U.S. Airways was the airline involving the flying imams.

 All of the airlines do.